 We use computer players rather than human participants as the experiment's candidates because this rules out confounders and improves identification.
 First, if candidates were human participants, working on a task would provide experience with that task.
 This scope for experience could incentivize participants to choose one trial task over the other, which would confound our results.
-Second, the participants' social preferences toward human candidates could affect their choice of trial task and hiring decision.
-The direction of this confounder is ambiguous.
-Third, we need to ensure consistent performance of candidates across tasks this is what defines the Good and the Bad candidates.
-Human candidates' performance is likely too inconsistent.
-As a result, the trial task would reveal little information.
+Second, social preferences could affect the participants' choice of trial task and hiring decision, and the direction of this confounder is ambiguous.
+Third, we need to ensure consistent performance of candidates across tasks, which is what defines the Good and the Bad candidates.
+Human candidates' performance is likely to be inconsistent, which would cause the trial task to reveal little information.
 We avoid all these concerns by replacing human candidates with computers.
 There are no training, social preferences, or inconsistency concerns with computer candidates.

-We run four treatments, described in sections II.E and IV.A.
+We run four treatments, described in sections II.D and II.E.
 In the following subsection, we detail the experiment setup that is common to all treatments.